 Your Case Will Get

-Securing fast legal assistance can help you avoid issues with the statute of limitations that could derail your legal case.
+Securing fast legal assistance can help you avoid issues with the statute of limitations that could derail your case.
+Missing the two-year limit can mean losing your rights to legal action and the ability to recover fair compensation for medical expenses.

 What Are Some Exceptions to the Statute of Limitations?

 Several exceptions can extend or toll (pause) the statute of limitations for filing a personal injury lawsuit in Indiana.
-One or more of these exceptions could apply to your claim, impacting the time you have to move forward with your claim.
-Indiana may extend the deadline if:
+One or more of these exceptions could apply to your claim, impacting how long you have to file a personal injury claim in Indiana.

 The Accident Involves a Minor

-If the injured person is a minor under age 18, the court often tolls (pauses) the statute of limitations until they reach age 18.
-Then they would have two years from their 18th birthday to file a personal injury claim.
+If the injured person is a minor under age 18, the court often tolls the statute of limitations until they reach age 18.
+Then, they would have two years from their 18th birthday to file a personal injury claim.

 The Injured Party Experiences Mental Incompetence